Weichen6603/clip-zero-shot-eval/README.md

 ### TreeOfLife-10M Data Loading, Catalog Indexing, and Memory Usage

 - **Catalog Table (`catalog.csv`)**: On first run, the full catalog file is always downloaded locally (to the directory specified by `root_path`).
-  - By default, the adapter loads the entire `catalog.csv` into memory as a pandas DataFrame for ultra-fast (O(1)) taxonomy lookup and filtering.
-This is highly recommended and requires a few hundred MB to ~2GB of RAM depending on the catalog version.
-  - At the same time, an ultra-lightweight text index is automatically built, mapping each `sample_id` to its line number in the CSV.
-This index is used as a fallback for extremely memory-constrained environments.
-Lookup is slower but memory usage is minimal.
+  - The adapter uses an ultra-lightweight text index, mapping each `sample_id` to its line number in the CSV for fast taxonomy lookup with minimal memory usage.

-- **Image Data**: Images are loaded using HuggingFace's streaming mode (`streaming=True`), meaning images are NOT downloaded or loaded into memory all at once.
+- **Image Data**: Images are loaded using HuggingFace's streaming mode (`streaming=True`) with true on-demand loading.
-  - Each image is only downloaded and loaded into memory when it is actually accessed during evaluation, and is released after use.
-This ensures that even with millions of images, memory usage remains low.
+  - Each image is only downloaded and loaded into memory when it is actually accessed during evaluation, and is immediately released after processing.
+This ensures that even with millions of images, memory usage remains consistently low.
+  - Images are NOT stored in memory between accesses - they are loaded fresh each time they're needed, providing true streaming behavior.
+  - This approach allows processing of unlimited dataset sizes (including the full ~953K train_small or ~10M full dataset) with constant memory usage.
   - If you want to download all images locally in advance (non-streaming mode), you can set `streaming=False` in the code. **This is NOT recommended** due to the massive disk space required (up to 3TB) and long download times.

 - **Advantages**: